 Hadil Al Muhisen, MSc

-Ms. Al Muhisen is from Alahsa, Saudi Arabia.
-In 2013, she received her bachelor’s degree in chemistry from the College of Science at King Faisal University.
+Hadil Al Muhisen is from Alahsa, Saudi Arabia.
+In 2013, she received her Bachelors in Chemistry from the College of Science at King Faisal University.
 She worked for a year at Wyeth Nutrition (now Nestle Global).
-She studied English as a second language at the University of Pennsylvania in 2015 and received toxicology training at the Regional Poison Control Center, Dammam, Saudi Arabia, in 2016.
-She earned her MS degree at Texas A&M University in toxicology in Dr. Rajesh Miranda’s laboratory, where her thesis was “Sex Differences in Fetal Neural Stem Cells’ Response to Ethanol,” in 2018.
+She studied English as a second language at the University of Pennsylvania in 2015 and had toxicology training at the Regional Poison Control Center, Dammam, Saudi Arabia in 2016.
+She earned her MS degree at Texas A&M University in Toxicology in Dr. Rajesh Miranda’s laboratory where her thesis was “Sex Differences in Fetal Neural Stem Cells’ Response to Ethanol” in 2018.
 She is now working toward her doctorate with Dr. Tracy Clement in the area of reproductive toxicology.
-Ms. Al Muhisen volunteers as a Vice President on the “Snapmvr” account for the MVR Media Group which assists in serving the youth in Saudi Arabia in diverse subjects.
-She also provides advice and encouragement to assist her followers on social media to achieve their goals.
+Al Muhisen is a member of the Society of Toxicology since 2018.
+She is the principal founder of the Arab Toxicologists Association (ATA) as a special interest group within the SOT in 2019.

 To contact the ATA leadership, please send an email to SOTHQ@toxicology.org.